Tuffyk/alx-low_level_programming/0x09-static_libraries/README.md

 **Task 0.
 A library is not a luxury but one of the necessities of life:**

 Create a static library "libmy.a"

+**Task 1.
+Without libraries what have we?
+We have no past and no future:**

+The script "create_static_lib" creates a static library called "liball.a" from all the .c files in the current directory